zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 1. Delete the `~/docs` directory.
 2. Open `~/docusaurus.config.js`.
 3. Search for 'presets' and delete the `docs` entry.
-4. Search for 'themeConfig' and edelete the `docs` entry.
+4. Search for 'themeConfig' and delete the `docs` entry.
-5. In the `themeConfig.navbar.items` section, find the entry for the docs menue item (by default, the `label` entry is 'Docs'), and delete it.
+5. In the `themeConfig.navbar.items` section, find the entry for the docs menu item (by default, the `label` entry is 'Docs'), and delete it.

 #### Additional docs details and options